Naninovel Scripts

 @autosave

 Most of the commands have a number of parameters that define the effect of the command.
 Parameter is a key-value expression defined after the command literal separated by a column (:).
-Parameter identifier (key) could be either name of the corresponding parameter field of the command implementation class or the parameter's alias (if defined via alias property of CommandParameter attribute).
+Parameter identifier (key) can be either name of the corresponding parameter field of the command implementation class or the parameter's alias (when defined via alias property of CommandParameter attribute).

 @commandId paramId:paramValue

-Consider a @hideChars command, which is used to hide all visible characters on the scene.
-It could be used as follows:
+Consider @hideChars command, which is used to hide all visible characters on the scene.
+It can be used as follows:

 @hideChars

-You can use a time Decimal parameter here to control for how long the characters will fade-out before becoming completely hidden (removed from scene):
+You can use time Decimal parameter here to control how long the characters will fade-out before becoming completely hidden (removed from scene):

 @hideChars time:5.5

-This will make the characters to fade-out for 5.5 seconds, before completely removing them from scene.
+This will make the characters fade-out for 5.5 seconds, before completely removing them from scene.

 @hideChars time:5.5 wait:false